Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes

 We prove bounds on the size of the approximator network, in the context of the encoder-approximator-decoder architecture \eqref{eq:G=RAE} in an abstract setting.
-We assume, in particular, that the functions in the basis defined in Section \ref{sec:basis} can be approximated.
-The main statement we prove in this section, Proposition \ref{prop:general-ON}, will in particular be instrumental for the rates proven in Section \ref{sec:polytopes}. \begin{setting} Let $0<\beta<\alpha<\infty$ and let $\cD\subset \cDab$ be a compact subset with respect to the $X$-induced topology.
-Denote $\cU = \cS(\cD)$. \begin{enumerate} \item Let, for all $M\in\N$, the encoder maps $\cE_M : \cD \to \R^M$ and functions $\Xi_M = \{\xi_1, \dots, \xi_M\}\subset X$ be given such that
+The goal of this is mostly technical: Proposition \ref{prop:general-ON} will be instrumental for proving the expression rate bounds in Section \ref{sec:polytopes}. \begin{setting} Let $0<\beta<\alpha<\infty$ and let $\cKab\subset \cDab$ be a compact subset with respect to the $X$-induced topology.
+Denote $\cU = \cS(\cKab)$. \begin{enumerate} \item For all $M\in\N$, encoder maps $\cE_M : \cKab \to \R^M$ and functions $\Xi_M = \{\xi_1, \dots, \xi_M\}\in X^M$ are given such that